Rob Lowe: Sobriety

-Nanny lawsuit cases
+Legal issues

 In April 2008, Lowe filed separate lawsuits against three former employees, accusing them of breach of contract, defamation, and intentional infliction of emotional distress.
 Lowe accused an ex‑nanny of engaging in a scheme to hurt him and his wife by spreading "malicious lies."
 Another former nanny was accused of falsely claiming to have had a personal and intimate relationship with Lowe, and also repeatedly expressing romantic interest in Lowe, claiming Lowe sexually harassed her and that Sheryl Lowe was an abusive employer.
 Lowe also claimed a former chef engaged in sex on their bed when the family was out of town, stole prescription drugs from the Lowes, broke several security cameras, overcharged them for food, and allegedly made statements to various people that Sheryl was heartless, cold, and unclean.

 Jessica Gibson, Lowe's 24-year-old former nanny, made 12 allegations against Lowe involving sexual harassment claims and labor-code violations.
 On June 19, 2008, Santa Barbara, California, Superior Court Judge Denise de Bellefeuille dismissed two allegations regarding labor-code violations due to lack of legal basis.
 The legal battle ended in May 2009.
 The press reported that court records showed that lawsuits filed by both nannies and Lowe were dismissed in Santa Barbara.
 Attorneys for both women and Lowe sought the dismissals.